RigacciOrg/py-qmc5883l/calibration/README.md

 In details, the script will:

-1. Calculate the ellipse that best fits the data, using the least squares method.
+1. Calculate the **ellipse that best fits the data**, using the least squares method.
-2. Calculate the affine transformation matrix from the ellipse to the circle with the radius equal to the ellipse major axis.
+2. Calculate the **affine transformation matrix** from the ellipse to the circle with the radius equal to the ellipse major axis.
-3. Output a Gnuplot script which generates a graph with:
+3. Output a **Gnuplot script** which generates a graph with:
    * the input data points;
    * the fitting ellipse;
    * the affine transformation circle;
    * the position of an example point before and after the transformation;
    * the affine transformation circle, centered at the origin;

-The commands to be executed are something like this:
+The commands to be executed from the command line are something
+like:

 ```
 2d-calibration-get-samples